mcer12/Hugo-ESP8266/README.md

 1) you need to set GPIO16 low at the beginning of setup() if you want to use buttons in your sketch.
 Otherwise anytime you push any button, Hugh will restart. pinMode(16, OUTPUT);
 digitalWrite(16, LOW);

+## CREDITS
+Marius Motea and his diyHue project (https://github.com/diyhue/diyHue).
+His project was the reason to design the remote in the first place and firmware sketch was initially based on it.